 Safety And Cleanliness

-These differences may seem minimal, but if you look at the income brackets, you will pay less individual income tax in Singapore than in Hong Kong.
+If you look at the income brackets, you will pay less individual income tax in Singapore than in Hong Kong.
 This means that if you have the same gross income in Singapore and Hong Kong, your net will be higher in Singapore.

-6. Your Salary Has More Weight
+4. Your Salary Has More Weight

-7. Singapore Is Geared For Sustainable Growth
+5. Singapore Is Geared For Sustainable Growth

 Singapore and Hong Kong have respectable relations with different countries on the employment and business side of things.
-These relations are reflected through DTTs or Double Tax Treaties.
+These relations are reflected through Double Tax Treaties.
 These double tax treaties are agreements between two countries to reduce the tax a worker or company should pay.

 For new opportunities in business, Singapore has tax incentives you can take advantage of.
 There is a 75% tax exemption on the first 100,000 SGD and an additional 50% exemption on the following SGD 100,000 taxable income.
 The Singapore government developed this tax exemption unavailable in Hong Kong.
 This means that you are worry-free of tax on your first few thousand dollars.